A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Fuzzballs

 In a string theory approach to quantum gravity research, \citet{mathur2005fuzzball,mathur2012black} has argued for a `fuzzball' understanding of stringy astrophysical black holes.
 As helpfully discussed by \citet{huggett2021lost}, this picture replaces the event horizon of any such black hole with (what they dub) a `fauxrizon', at which spacetime immediately fades out as an effective description of the physics, in favor of an irreducibly stringy description of the black hole interior as full of quantum hair [p.
 14].
 Importantly, such a fuzzball would seem to be (by hypothesis) an unproblematic stringy construction in the future theory of quantum gravity.
 As \citeauthor{huggett2021lost} summarize [p.
 15]:\begin{quotation} [...] we have an example where it is obviously inappropriate to ascribe a classical geometry to the interior, along the lines suggested by Polchinski earlier.
 Clearly in this case, black holes have rather profound implications for the nature of spacetime!
 Moreover, Maudlin’s construction\footnote{The reference here is to the same article by \citet{maudlin2017information} as is discussed at length by \citet{manchak2018information}. (\citeauthor{maudlin2017information}'s construction within that article is discussed obliquely in footnote \ref{fnglobalhyperbolicity} above.)
 The previous reference to Polchinski is \citep{polchinski2017black}.} again does not apply; unitarity – and indeed information conservation – is obtained by the details of the fuzzball dynamics.\end{quotation}

 Glossing over the details of their remarks, it is plausible that nothing troubling remains of astrophysical black holes, when understood as fuzzballs (or at least, nothing that we are prepared by black hole evaporation to note as troublesome!).
+In particular, work in the fuzzball proposal is primarily focused on recovering familiar black hole evaporation phenomena in a thermodynamic description of the relevant fundamental physics, where the underlying unitary machinery of string theory promises to dispel all mystery about information loss as arises in the semiclassical treatment.
 Meanwhile, there is some interesting new quasi-local physics that we have learned about astrophysical black holes, treated accordingly --- namely, what \citeauthor{huggett2021lost} have dubbed the `fauxrizon', which falls immediately beyond a region of effective physics adequately described in geometric terms as an exterior black hole spacetime.
-(Why not treat the fauxrizon as coincident in spacetime with a traditional horizon?
+(Why not treat the fauxrizon as coincident in spacetime with a traditional horizon, or else as coincident with a timelike membrane situated just before there?
 As \citeauthor{manchak2018information} caution in general, one might be wary of thinking about such novel, exotic constructions as being co-located with a manifold boundary, such as might then be embedded in a larger manifold --- e.g. the horizon within the complete black hole spacetime that includes an interior.
 Manifold boundaries are necessarily topological manifolds of $n-1$ dimensions for an $n$ dimensional spacetime, and such a demand on topology may very well be inappropriate in the given case.)

+But are all worries about black hole evaporation really obviated by the proposal?
+In particular: what becomes of the \emph{evaporation paradox}?
+As I will argue, the answer is subtle; not enough is yet known about fuzzballs to neatly state what stands to be learned about global spacetime structure in our understanding of black holes, given the current promise of fuzzballs.